-Response times vary depending on the current content calendar, but we do our best to respond in 1-2 weeks.
-If you haven’t received a response after a few weeks, feel free to follow up.
+Once you've emailed your pitch, response time will vary depending on the current content calendar, but we do our best to respond in 1-2 weeks.
+If you haven’t received a response after 2 weeks, please do follow up!

 Exposure.
-The WordStream blog has been publishing industry-leading content for over a decade and sees more than 1.5 million viewers each month.
+The WordStream blog has been publishing industry-leading content for over a decade and sees over 2 million viewers each month.